Wednesday, June 29, 2022

 New York Tribune, July 21, 1912.

 This Hammerstein's engagement marked Don's debut in America.
-The dog had just come over on the SS Kronprinz Wilhelm, a ship Houdini also traveled on, and just like Houdini, he was seasick for most of his journey.
+The dog had just come over on the SS Kronprinz Wilhelm, a ship Houdini also traveled on.
+Just like Houdini, he was seasick for most of his journey.
 Despite what the article says this was not Don's last week.
-Both he and Houdini were held over multiple times and both clocked a total of seven weeks on the Roof.
+Both he and Houdini were held over multiple times, and both clocked a total of seven weeks on the Roof.

 There's a surprising amount of information online about Don the Talking Dog, and it looks like I'm not the first to have noticed his time with Houdini.
 The below is from Mysterious Universe and tells the rest of Don's amazing tale.